 Recommendation 9: The Practice Advice group should modify their resources to reflect the recommendations in this report.
-This may involve creating checklists to better assist lawyers.
+This may involve creating checklists to better assist lawyers to determine whether to use cloud computing services.

 Recommendation 10: Because cloud computing is an emerging technology, the Law Society should ascertain whether any lawyers who use cloud computing are willing to have the Trust Assurance Department determine whether their system meets the present requirements, and the investigators determine whether the system meets the requirement for a 4-43 investigation.
 This would not be for the purpose of endorsing a particular system.
 It would be for the purpose of identifying any concerns to ensure the Law Society's auditing program can address cloud computing.